Peter Kay Family History

 By his mid-teens he was working in a variety of odd jobs around the town before taking an HND (Higher National Diploma) in media performance at Salford University.

 Afterwards he began working part-time as a stand-up comedian.
 His first success was in the competition The North West Comedian of the Year.
 However, he continued to work as an usher at his local cinema in Bolton.

-It was not until the cinema closed and he entered and won Channel 4’s So You Think You’re Funny? contest in 1997 that he seriously considered a career in comedy.
+Standup Comic.
 The breakthrough came in 2001 when Phoenix Knights aired on Channel 4.
 This sitcom, which played for two series, revolved around a fictional working men’s club in Bolton.
 Peter, who also co-wrote the series, played its cost-cutting wheelchair owner.
 The show became a huge cult hit.

 Fast forward ten years and his UK tour of 2010-11 broke the Guinness world record for the biggest-selling stand-up tour ever, selling more than 1.2 million tickets.
+In 2015 his TV sitcom Peter Kay’s Car Share was aired and proved hugely popular.

-Bolton Roots
+Bolton Heritage

 Bolton, Peter Kay’s hometown, was a Lancashire mill-town and today is proud of its industrial heritage.